jsphmglbzrdev/simple-note-app-reactjs/README.md

 - 🎨 **Custom Colors** – Choose note background colors via a color picker.
 - 💾 **Persistent Storage** – Notes are saved using `localStorage`.
 - 📱 **Responsive Design** – Works well on both desktop and mobile screens.
+- ⚡ **Lucide Icons** – Modern, lightweight icons for an improved UI experience.
 ---

 ## 🧠 Technologies Used